 Tintoretto painted the mythical creation story of Deucalion and Pyrrha aged 24, and even this early work demonstrates his avant garde approach.
 The dramatic angle presented a radical new way of looking at painted figures, and hinted at the revolutionary impact his work would come to have.

-8. Religion Formed The Bedrock Of Tintoretto’s Early Work
+9. Religion Formed the Bedrock of his Early Work

 Again the product of his Catholic upbringing, Christian imagery featured heavily in the paintings of Tintoretto’s youth.
 Working under some of Venice’s foremost fresco artists, he contributed to the ornate interiors of the city’s churches.

-7. Tintoretto Made His Name As An Artist With A Particular Ambitious Project
+8. Tintoretto Made His Name with an Ambitious Project

-5. Classical And Mythological Ideas Also Crept Into Tintoretto’s Work
+6. Classical and Mythological Ideas Also Crept into His Work

 There was an unspoken competition between the artists of the fifteenth and sixteenth centuries when it came to handling the well-worn subject matter of Greek and Roman myths.
 The adultery of Venus and Mars, a story told for thousands of years, appeared again and again on the canvases and boards of the Renaissance.
 Tintoretto takes a new approach, with his depiction showing Mars, the god of war, hiding under the bed, while the crippled and cuckolded Vulcan dominates the image, his powerful muscles reflected in a mirror.

-5. As Well As Decorating Churches, Tintoretto Worked For Some Highly Influential Patrons
+5. He Worked for Some Highly Influential Patrons

 After having won fame as the artists behind the Madonna dell’Orto, Tintoretto began to produce paintings for the Scuola di San Rocco, which was among the richest of Venice’s confraternities.
 At the same time he started a series of works for the Doge’s palace, Venice’s political center and home to its elected ruler.